Local variables as accidental breadcrumbs

 Modern debugging tools allow you to step through your code and examine variables while doing so.
 Having the variables you’re interested in as local variables makes this process easier, providing the context right in front of you.

 In a typical IDE, you can see the local variables at each step of the debugging process.
-Compare this to the inlined or object-oriented versions of the function, where you’d have to either setup an explicit watch expression or navigate throught the object’s attributes to see the values.
+Compare this to the inlined or object-oriented versions of the function, where you’d have to either setup an explicit watch expression or navigate through the object’s attributes to see the values.

 What’s with the breadcrumbs?